Jhongert/bamazon/README.md

 **bamazonCustomer.js:**
 Running this application will first display all of the items available for sale (See picture below).
 The app then prompt users with two messages.
 The first ask them the ID of the product they would like to buy.
-If the item does not exist the user gets an [aler](https://github.com/Jhongert/bamazon/blob/master/screenshots/bc_alert.jpeg?raw=true).
+If the item does not exist the user gets an aler, [Please enter a valid item id](https://github.com/Jhongert/bamazon/blob/master/screenshots/bc_alert.jpeg?raw=true).
 The second message ask how many units of the product they would like to buy.
-If there is not enough of the product to meet the customer's reques, the app will [log the phrase](https://github.com/Jhongert/bamazon/blob/master/screenshots/bc_alert2.jpeg?raw=true) Insufficient quantity!.
-Only (count) available, and then prevent the order from going through.
+If there is not enough of the product to meet the customer's reques, the app will log the phrase [Insufficient quantity!.
+Only (count) available](https://github.com/Jhongert/bamazon/blob/master/screenshots/bc_alert2.jpeg?raw=true), and then prevent the order from going through.
 Once all information is valid, the order is processed and the customer gets the [total cost of their purchase](https://github.com/Jhongert/bamazon/blob/master/screenshots/bcmsg.jpeg?raw=true).

 ![Bamazon Customer](https://github.com/Jhongert/bamazon/blob/master/screenshots/bcustomer.jpeg?raw=true)